SnakeByteDevelopment/Book-binding-scripts/README.md

 some handy scripts I use on my own computer and like to share.

 ## scan2file.sh
-This script originally did nothing more than scanning multiple pages to an pdf file.
+This script originally did nothing more than scanning multiple pages to a pdf file.
-I added som functionallities to the script to interpret the text of the scanned documents and send the files to an printer specified in the script.
+I added some functionallities to the script to interpret the text of the scanned documents and send the files to an printer specified in the script.

 ### tiff2pdf bugs